Baked Potato Bar Ideas – Entertaining On A Budget!

 Ingredients

-- 8 large russet potatoes, washed
+- 8 large russet potatoes, washed, pierced with a fork

 - 2 large beefsteak tomatoes, chopped